-An Agile coach, also known as a delivery coach in some cases, teaches companies about Agile project management and how to use it.
+An Agile coach, also known as a delivery coach in some cases, teaches companies about Agile project management, Agile personas, and how to use them.
 They also implement large structural changes and workflow processes so that teams become measurably more efficient.

 In case you didn’t already know, Agile project management is a project management philosophy that encourages continuous delivery, improvement of processes, and adapting to change.
 Agile Scrum teams typically work in short timescales called sprints.